huynonstop/my-note/ReactJS.md

 4. Easy to integrate with other frameworks (Angular, BackboneJS) since it is only a view library
 5. Easy to write UI Test cases and integration with tools such as JEST

-# Below are the list of limitations:
+# Below are the list of limitations

 1. React is just a view library, not a full-blown framework
 2. There is a learning curve for beginners who are new to web development.